 Yard Spring Cleaning

 - Make sure the grass borders are neat

 - Prune your plants

 Now your house is all cleaned up, but what do you do with the bags of garbage?
 Responsible junk removal for spring cleaning is important, and you want to make sure your recyclables and hazardous wastes are kept separately in labeled bags.

-If you’re tired after all the cleaning or the curbside pickup date doesn’t work for you, call Action Junk Removal.
+If you’re tired after all the cleaning or the curbside pickup date doesn’t work for you, call Action Junk Hauling.
 We’re the go-to junk removal company in Seattle if you want affordable, efficient and environmentally-friendly garbage disposal services.